Welcome to OPTIC's Team

 Amber Finger

-For six years, I battled on the front lines of the community as a social worker in a few different capacities.
-I have witnessed the systems in place to help people, fail.
-Although my time serving th community directly came to end about 7 years ago, through my own healing journey I have acknowledged my passion for helping and supporting the misunderstood, especially my fellow
+For six years, I worked on the front lines of community care as a social worker, witnessing firsthand how systems meant to support people often fall short.
+Although my direct service work ended about seven years ago, my own healing journey helped reconnect me with my passion for supporting those who are misunderstood — especially my fellow LGBTQ+ community.

 Angela Harris